 By monitoring cost indicators and identifying any unusual patterns, you can determine if your costs are staying within normal ranges or if there are activities that may result in excessive spending.

-Therefore, address any issues as soon as they are identified, this will prevent further losses or increase resources to support workloads that drive higher revenue.
+Therefore, addressing any issues as soon as they are identified will prevent further losses and increase resources to support workloads that drive higher revenue.

-Shadow IT increases costs and leads to unaccounted data access and security risks.
-Therefore, educating your workforce about shadow; IT dangers is essential, as taking steps to prevent unauthorized cloud access.
+Shadow IT increases costs and leads to unaccounted for data access and security risks.
+Therefore, educating your workforce about shadow IT dangers is essential, as well as taking steps to prevent unauthorized cloud access.
 For example, you should hold regular audits and block unsanctioned apps.

-Most cloud reporting solutions also function as cloud business intelligence tools, allowing stakeholders to receive real-time insights and quickly make choices like Middleware.
+Most cloud reporting solutions also function as cloud business intelligence tools, allowing stakeholders to receive real-time insights and quickly make decisions, such as Middleware.

 Things to know before moving to the cloud